inductiva/inductiva/docs/cli/overview.md

 ````

-For detailed information on any command, you can always run the `--help` or `-h` flag
+For detailed information on any subcommand, you can always run the `--help` or `-h` flag
 on your terminal to further understand its usage:

 ```bash